speakeasy-api/developer-docs/openapi/schemas/enums.md

                 const: Here is your beverage
 ```

-## Nullable Enums
+## Nullable enums

-### OpenAPI 3.0
+### OpenAPI v3.0

-In OpenAPI 3.0 you can use the `nullable` keyword to specify `null` as an accepted value in an enum.
+In OpenAPI v3.0 you can use the `nullable` keyword to specify `null` as an accepted value in an enum.
 In the example below, a client can order a drink with one of three cup sizes or no cup size specified at all:

 ```yaml
 # !focus(6)